ankitects/faqs/src/the-2021-scheduler.md

 calculated in advance, and it is possible to modify the calculated scheduling with some JavaScript code entered into the bottom of the deck options screen.

+Here's an example.
+Please note that it uses modern JavaScript that will need to be transpiled if you want to use it with the Qt5 version of Anki.

 For example:

 ```javascript